fireblogcms/gatsby-starter-fireblog-basic/README.md

 - Images optimization with Fireblog API
 - Responsive
 - Pagination
 - Easy to customize with Sass & Bulma (https://bulma.io).
-See section "Customize for your brand"
+See section "Customize theme for your brand"
 - Google Analytics

 ## Getting started